Past, Present, and Future of Bug Tracking in the Generative AI Era: Discussion

 Privacy leakage is also possible through interface manipulation.
 For example, LLM-powered GUI agents have been shown to be vulnerable to fine-print injection, where invisible or low-salience instructions are embedded in user interfaces, leading the agent to execute unintended actions that compromise sensitive data \cite{chen2025obvious}.

-Finally, the general opacity of agent behavior makes privacy risks harder to detect.
+Another important challenge is the general opacity of agent behavior makes privacy risks harder to detect.
 Since agents continuously adapt their responses based on memory and prompts, unintentional disclosure of private bug reports or logs may go unnoticed until after data has been leaked.
 This unpredictability means that privacy risks are not isolated to adversarial cases but may also arise during normal operations \cite{zhang2025llm}.
+To reduce these risks, future AI-powered bug tracking frameworks must carefully control what agents are allowed to store, access, and expose by enforcing strict data-scoping policies, isolating sensitive information across agent components, and incorporating continuous auditing mechanisms that monitor agent interactions for unintended disclosure before privacy breaches propagate.

+Beyond technical risks, these challenges also raise important regulatory concerns.
+In particular, the use of LLM-powered agents in bug tracking systems may conflict with data protection frameworks such as the General Data Protection Regulation (GDPR) \footnote{https://gdpr-info.eu/}.
+Bug reports and associated artifacts can contain personally identifiable information (PII), system configurations, or user behavior traces, which fall under GDPR’s scope.
+The continuous collection, storage, and processing of such data by autonomous agents complicate key GDPR requirements, including data minimization, purpose limitation, and the right to erasure.
+Moreover, the opaque and stateful nature of agent memory makes it difficult to ensure compliance with transparency and accountability obligations.
+As a result, integrating LLM-based agents into software engineering workflows necessitates not only technical safeguards but also privacy-aware system design aligned with regulatory standards.